nickolasdias/Cardio-Catch-Diseases/README.md

 ![06](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/06.png)

+Looking at the graph above, there are more cases of cardiovascular diseases among adults than older people.
+> Therefore, a hyphotese is **FALSE**.

 **H2.
 There is no relationship between the appearance of cardiovascular diseases and people's hight.
 (TRUE)**

 ![07](https://github.com/nickolasdias/Cardio-Catch-Diseases/blob/master/image/07.png)

+Looking at the graph above, there is no relationship between the appearance of cardiovascular diseases and people's height.
+> Therefore, the hypothesis is **TRUE**.

 **H3.
 There are more cases of cardiovascular diseases among obesity people.
 (TRUE)**